 Publications and Invited Talks

-L. H. Chang, S. Roccaforte, R. Xu, and P. Cadden-Zimansky Geometric Visualizations of Single and Entangled Qubits submitted to American Journal of Physics (2022).
+L. H. Chang, S. Roccaforte, R. Xu, and P. Cadden-Zimansky Geometric Visualizations of Single and Entangled Qubits to be published in the American Journal of Physics (2024).
+Associated interactive qubit visualizations available here.

 Visualizations of Qubits MPS Department Seminar, University of the Sciences, Philadelphia, PA [Virtual] (2020).